-AS 2810, Evaluating Audit Results EVALUATING THE RESULTS OF THE AUDIT OF FINANCIAL STATEMENTS Evaluating the Presentation of the Financial Statements, Including the Disclosures AS 2810.30 The auditor must evaluate whether the financial statements are presented fairly, in all material respects, in conformity with the applicable financial reporting framework.
-Issuers A and B Note: AS 2815, The Meaning of "Present Fairly in Conformity With Generally Accepted Accounting Principles," establishes requirements for evaluating the presentation of the financial statements.
+AS 2810, Evaluating A udit Results EVALUATING THE RESULTS OF THE AUDIT OF FINANCIAL STATEMENTS AS 2810.03 In forming an opinion on whether the financial statements are presented fairly, in all material respects, in conformity with the applicable financial reporting framework, the auditor should take into account all relevant audit evidence, regardless of whether it appears to corroborate or to contradict the assertions in the financial statements.
+Issuer A Evaluating the Presentation of the Financial Statements, Including the Disclosures AS 2810.30 The auditor must evaluate whether the financial statements are presented fairly, in all material respects, in conformity with the applicable financial reporting framework.
+Issuers A and B Note: AS 2815, The Meaning of "Present Fairly in

+Conformity With Generally Accepted Accounting Principles," establishes requirements for evaluating the presentation of the financial statements.
 AS 2820, Evaluating Consistency of Financial Statements, establishes requirements regarding evaluating the consistency of the accounting principles used in financial statements.
 Note: The auditor should look to the requirements of the Securities and Exchange Commission for the company under audit with respect to the accounting principles applicable to that company.
-AS 2810.31 As part of the evaluation of the presentation of the financial statements, the auditor should evaluate whether the financial statements contain the information essential for a fair presentation of the financial statements Issuers A and B in conformity with the applicable financial reporting framework.
+AS 2810.31 As part of the evaluation of the presentation of the financial statements, the auditor should evaluate whether the financial statements contain the information essential for a fair presentation of the financial statements in conformity with the applicable financial reporting framework.
 Evaluation of the information disclosed in the financial statements includes consideration of the form, arrangement, and content of the financial statements (including the accompanying notes), encompassing matters such as the terminology used, the amount of detail given, the classification of items in the statements, and the bases of amounts set forth.
+Issuer B Note: According to AS 3105, if the financial statements, including the accompanying notes, fail to disclose information that is required by the applicable financial reporting framework, the auditor should express a qualified or adverse opinion and should provide the information in the report, if practicable, unless its omission from the report is recognized as appropriate by a specific auditing standard.
+18 Footnote to AS 2810.31